Friday, January 23, 2026

 An old photo of Fraser's Hill showing what it looked like in the past.

-Our journey to the Fraser's Hill was very interesting as we passed through the little known Selangor countryside which offered beautiful vistas not typical to the Selangor that we usually hear off.
-When one mentions Selangor, industrial places like Shah Alam, Petaling Jaya or Subang Jaya usually first come into mind.
+Our journey to the Fraser's Hill was very interesting as we passed through the little known Hulu Selangor countryside which offered beautiful lush forested vistas not typical of the urban Selangor that we are used to.
+When one mentions the state of Selangor, industrial places like Shah Alam, Petaling Jaya or Subang Jaya usually first comes to mind.
 We took the exit at Lembah Beringin and headed towards the foothill of Fraser's Hill passing through a series of plantation villages along the way.
-Lembah Beringin is an abandoned housing project which looked like some kind of nuclear war aftermath.
+Lembah Beringin is an abandoned housing project which looked like some kind of nuclear war apocalypse aftermath.
 Lembah Beringin was conceptualized as a dream housing development within an orchard overlooking the beautiful Titiwangsa mountains.
 However, the reality of the project did not reflect its dream-like concept and eventually it fell into disregard.
-Driving through the site gave us all the creeps as it was evident that nature has partially claimed back the site.
+Driving through the site gave us the creeps as it was clearly evident that nature has partially claimed back the site.

 The abandoned housing project of Lembah Beringin.